alexellis/derek/USER_GUIDE.md

 ### Feature: `pr_description_required`

 If `pr_description_required` is specified in the feature list then Derek will inform you that a PR needs a description.
 He also adds the `invalid` label.

+### Feature: `hacktoberfest`

+This feature is used as an effort to enforce the DigitalOcean Hacktoberfest [Quality Standards](https://hacktoberfest.digitalocean.com/details#quality-standards)

+If `hacktoberfest` is specified in the feature list then Derek will check whether _all_ the files included in the pull request are markdown files (ending in `.md`).
+If they are, and the user is a first-time contributor, and they did not sign off their commit, Derek will close the Pull Request, and add the `invalid` label.

 ### Feature: `redirect` config